 My research interests include (the diversity of) online news consumption and using computational methods in the social sciences.
 I am motivated by the impact that changes in online environments have on the understanding and usage of news.
 Specifically, I use computational approaches to study when and where users come across different types of news – collecting digital trace data via innovative approaches such as data donations, analyzing different dimensions of diversity of the content and how it affects perceptions and attitudes of users.
 Apart from this, I have been involved in studying the challenges of different modes of news access, for example via news recommender systems and smart assistants.

-PhD in Communication Science, since 2018
+PhD in Computational Communication Science, cum laude, 2023

 Vrije Universiteit Amsterdam

-MSc (Research Master) in Communication Science, 2018
+MSc (Research Master) in Communication Science, cum laude, 2018

 University of Amsterdam